 Food.
 Forb cover is an important source of food for both adults and juveniles.
 Masked bobwhites use forb foliage directly and indirectly by eating the insects which are associated with forbs.
 Optimal canopy cover of forbs is approximately 50% from the late summer through the winter whereas the optimum ranges from 35% to 65% in the spring and early summer.
 Forb diversity is important for food during all months of the year, primarily because a diverse forb community will result in a diverse insect community.
 Forbs are also used directly as a food source early in the summer and forb height should be lower during that time to allow for access to the foliage by masked bobwhites.
 Food-bearing shrubs are an important source of food in the winter when other sources of food are scarce.
 Structural diversity is important year-round for food.
 High structural diversity creates a wide array of micro-habitats which increases species richness of insect prey and diversity of herbaceous plants.
 Woodland-grassland edges improve habitat quality by providing a greater variety of options for food within a relatively small area.
 Leaf litter can provide additional food by improving insect abundance.

 Cover.
-The height of forbs in the fall and winter should be at least 6 inches tall but forbs taller than 20 inches are optimal to provide adequate cover.
+The height of forbs in the fall and winter should be at least 6 inches (15.24 cm) tall but forbs taller than 20 inches (50.8cm) are optimal to provide adequate cover.
 Forbs provide cover for masked bobwhites with optimal values for percent cover described above under “Food”.
 Shrubs are also an important component of cover.
 Optimal values of shrub canopy cover differed between the two experts.
 Both experts stated optimal cover should be 10-60%; however one expert stated any value between these two would be optimal whereas the other expert believed that 40% cover is the optimal value with diminishing suitability above and below 40%.
-Both experts agreed that shrubs should be between 3 and 5 feet tall with an optimal height of 4 feet.
+Both experts agreed that shrubs should be between 3 and 5 feet (0.91 and 1.5 m) tall with an optimal height of 4 feet (1.22m).
 Brush piles can substitute for shrubs when shrub cover is suboptimal.
-Brush piles should be approximately 50 feet in diameter and 50 yards apart.
+Brush piles should be approximately 50 feet (15.24 m) in diameter and 50 yards (46 m) apart.
 Brush piles should be low (<6 feet tall) and dense.
 Brush piles should be placed in areas lacking natural cover, near natural cover and in uplands to provide additional cover during breeding.
 Perennial bunch grasses are important year round for cover.
-Optimal canopy cover of perennial grasses is 55 percent.
-Annual grasses also provide an important cover component in the summer and fall with an optimal canopy cover of 45 percent.
+Optimal canopy cover of perennial grasses is 55%.
+Annual grasses also provide an important cover for masked bobwhite in the summer and fall with an optimal canopy cover of 45%.
 The proportion of perennial grasses to annual grasses should be approximately 80:20.
 The optimal height of grasses differed between the two experts.
-One expert stated optimal grass height is 4-5 feet whereas the other expert stated optimal grass values are 2-5 feet.
+One expert stated optimal grass height is 4-5 feet tall whereas the other expert stated optimal grass height is 2-5 feet tall.
 Trees are used as cover and provide structural complexity.
-Tree cover is optimal at low values (5 percent) of canopy cover in the uplands and slightly higher (30 percent) canopy cover in arroyos.
-Small trees can serve the same cover function as shrubs.
-Structural diversity is important the entire year for cover.
+Low tree cover is optimal (5% of canopy cover in the uplands and 30% in arroyos).
+Small trees can suitable provide suitable cover in the absence of shrubs.
+Structural diversity is important during all months of the year and helps ensure adequate cover.
 Woodland-grassland edges provide a greater variety of options for cover within a small area.
-Bare ground is important year round for mobility but is most important in the fall to provide escape corridors after chicks begin to disperse.
-The optimal value of bare ground is 25 percent.
+Bare ground is important during all seasons of the year for mobility of masked bobwhite but is most important in the fall to provide escape corridors after chicks begin to disperse.
+Areas with 25% bare ground are optimal.